Nesa-lab20/Genome-annotation-45/README.md

 Step 2: Run Prodigal on one of your genomes.
 For example:

-./prodigal -i genome.fasta -a proteins.faa -d nucleotides.fna -o prodigal_output.gbk
+prodigal -i genome.fna -o genes.txt -a proteins.faa -f gff

 Step 3: Count the number of genes annotated.
 You can use grep to count entries: